waycon86/css-ransom-note-solved/README.md

 ## Specific requirements

-- [ ] Check out the sample image of a completed assignment to see the expected outcome in /assets/images/.
+- [ x] Check out the sample image of a completed assignment to see the expected outcome in /assets/images/.
 You don't need to imitate it exactly, feel free to use any desired letter styles.
 - [ ] You should have at least 10 different styles for the letters.
 A "unique" style means a distinct combination of:
   - Font size
   - Font color